 Coresix has multiple UV and CO2 laser systems for the application of unique serialization to glass wafers.
-Our systems accommodate SEMI standards and custom parameters to precise location.
+Our systems accommodate SEMI standards and custom parameters to precise locations.
 Once the laser mark is applied, the wafer is re-cleaned and inspected before final packaging.
-Wafer ID’s can be applied to the label and data provided to each part.
+Wafer IDs can be applied to the label and data provided to each part.

 A surface imperfection not visible to the naked eye can become a glaring defect when magnified in the end product.
-A particle of glass, a finger print, a water spot may go unnoticed until enhanced by the application of optical films.
+A particle of glass, a fingerprint, or a water spot may go unnoticed until enhanced by the application of optical films.

 Glass Chemical Strengthening